junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 And Cas says, "I'm fine."

 It feels like a conversation that has happened a million times.
+In Purgatory, or in his head.

 They reach the portal.
 And Cas is saying the familiar notions of portal being human-only and he should be left behind, and as always, Dean doesn't listen, doesn't even bother arguing, and holds his hands.